 The insulating properties of polyurethane foams are second to none.
 Just the energy saved in heating & cooling the Opal™, has a very measurable impact in addressing the real solution to our environmental problems; which is the clean, efficient, responsible, and fair use of all our resources.

-Canadian Super Igloos keeps abreast of material & technology advancements, to insure that we lead the way, and even contribute to today's ever-changing standards.
+Canadian Super Igloos keeps abreast of material & technology advancements, to insure that we not only lead the way, but even contribute to tomorrow's ever-changing standards.
 As committed disciples of ISO principles, we have the mechanisms in place to closely monitor efficiencies, and to mitigate environmental impact, and safety, in all areas of company operations.